nareshbhatia/react-takeout-exercise/parts/part-2-menu-view.md

 ## Instructions

-- The `MenuView` uses a `Menu` object to render its contents.
+- `MenuView` uses a `Menu` object to render its contents.
 The type definition of `Menu` has been supplied to you.
 Copy it from `/code/src/models/Menu.ts` in this repo to `/src/models/Menu.ts` in your repo.
 Note that the `/code` folder in this repo is structured to mimic the root folder of your `react-takeout` repo.

 - Review the `Menu` type.
 Note that it consists of a collection of menu items that are grouped into sections (such as appetizers and salads).
 The menu